 Parents are expected to notify the school should their child be too unwell to come to school.
-The school must be contacted as soon as possible, preferably immediately If a child is diagnosed with a notifiable disease (e.g. meningitis, rubella, measles).
-EYFS children who are ill or infectious must not be brought to school and should not return until 48 hours after vomiting or diarrhoea.
+The school must be contacted as soon as possible if a child is diagnosed with a notifiable disease (e.g. meningitis, rubella, measles).
+Children who are ill or infectious must not be brought to school and should not return until 48 hours after vomiting or diarrhoea.